Sijie-umn/SSF-MIP/README.md

 ## Learning and Dynamical Models for Sub-seasonal Climate Forecasting: Comparison and Collaboration

 The three folders contain the code used in He et al. *"[Learning and Dynamical Models for Sub-seasonal Climate Forecasting: Comparison and Collaboration](https://arxiv.org/abs/2110.05196)"*.
+The Sub-seasonal Climate Forecasting (SSF) Dataset constructed in the paper can be found at https://sites.google.com/view/ssf-dataset/home.

 ## Groundtruth